Thaumatized/Thaumatized/README.md

 Anyways, here's the basics of me;

-I am currently in serving in the finnish army, as a programmer/sysadmin and teamleader of the "Virtual Learning Enviorement".
+I am currently in serving in the finnish army, as a programmer/sysadmin and teamleader of the "Virtual Learning Enviorement" of Säkylä.

 I have three websites, one of which is actually in a usable state and the two others just waiting for me to have more time in my hands.
 "https://thaumatek.fi"